aws-samples/aws-serverless-workshops/MachineLearning/1_DataProcessing/README.md

 In your Cloud9 terminal, run the following code:

 ```
-TODO get this command
-aws s3 upload ride_data.json
+aws s3 cp --region YOUR_REGION assets/ride_data.json s3://YOUR_DATA_BUCKET/raw
 ```
 </p></details>

 Your fan-out is in progress!
-Checkout [your CloudWatch dashboard](link) to monitor progress (or view your [SQS console](link)).
+Checkout [your CloudWatch dashboard](https://console.aws.amazon.com/cloudwatch/home#dashboards:) to monitor progress (or view your [SQS console](https://console.aws.amazon.com/sqs/home)).
 It will take ~8 minutes to process all 200k entries.

 ### Step 5: Cleanup (to be completed after all sections are done)
 1. Empty `YOUR_BUCKET_NAME`